rigetti/pyquil/README.md

 ## How to cite pyQuil and Forest

-If you use pyquil, grove or other parts of Forest in your research, please cite it as follows:
+If you use pyQuil, Grove, or other parts of the Rigetti Forest stack in your research, please cite it as follows:

-bibTeX:
+BibTeX:
 ```
 @misc{1608.03355,
   title={A Practical Quantum Instruction Set Architecture},